shikhars3145/GIFEditor/PRD.md

    - Offset each frame of a GIF by a given percentage of its width, wrapping the image from right to left.
    - Save the offset frames in a dedicated results folder.

+8. **Convert Offset Frames to GIF**:
+   - Automatically convert offset frames into a GIF after applying the offset.
+   - Save the resulting GIF in the `results` folder with the name `offset_<gifname>.gif`.

 ---